 The preferred approach is to create a separate Elgg plugin which will have one simple task: to process an authentication request.
-This involves setting up an authentication handler in the plugin's start.php file, and to register it with the PAM module so it will get processed whenever the system needs to authenticate a request.
+This involves setting up an authentication handler in the plugin's Bootstrap class, and to register it with the PAM module so it will get processed whenever the system needs to authenticate a request.